meecodebymariomurrent/expo-push-notification-server/README.md

 ## General

+### Creating an app identifier

+Start with creating an app identifier in the Expo Push Notification Server UI.
+An app identifier is needed for subscriber to register and for the user to specifiy for which subscriber the push notifications should be sent out.

 ### Registering a subscriber

 A client (using the Expo SDK) can register as subscriber.
-Therefore, you need to log in to the Expo Push Notification Server UI.

 To register a subscriber send a request to the `subcriber/create` endpoint with the following payload: